FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 looked up in DNS.

 # Overview

+In this section, we provide background on the existing functionality, and describe why it was necessary to define provisioning methods for EAP.

+## Review of Existing Functionality

 For EAP-TLS, both {{RFC5216}} Section 2.1.1 and {{RFC9190}} provide
 for "peer unauthenticated access".
 However, those documents define no